compare

 • 1 Core Business Practice Unit

-Each year is split into 3 Teaching Periods (14 weeks per Teaching Period).
+Each year is split into 3 Teaching Periods.
 You can choose to study full-time or part-time depending on your preference.

 What you'll study: